INSERT [LOW_PRIORITY | DELAYED] [IGNORE]

 The target table of the

-statement cannot appear in the
+INSERT statement cannot appear in the

-part of the query, because it's
+FROM clause of the SELECT part of the query, because it's

-from the same table into which you are
+forbidden in ANSI SQL to SELECT from the same table into which you are

-ing.
-(The problem is that the SELECT
+INSERTing.
+(The problem is that the SELECT possibly would

 find records that were inserted earlier during the same run.
 When using